How To Clean A Cowhide Rug

 I love my Labrador and luckily he has never had an incident on any of my cowhide rugs.
 However, accidents do happen and here’s how to clean your cowhide if Spot leaves a spot.

 Try to get to the incident as quickly as possible and use the method above for spills.
 If you’re too late or if we’re talking about something else, you can wet the rug with a soap/water mix to help remove the excess.
 True story; I have a good friend who fosters Pit Bulls and he has one of my cowhide rugs.
 They would have accidents on occasion and he told me he would take the hide outdoors and spray with a hose in the affected area.
-He would then let it air dry and any remaining would come right off.
+He would then let it air dry and anything remaining would come right off.
 While I don’t recommend a full on spraying with a hose it worked great for him.
 Just be sure to let the hide lay flat to dry away from sun/heat.